 The directors have overall responsibility for the company's system of internal control.
-Whilst acknowledging their responsibility for the system of internal control, the directors are aware that such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable but not absolute assurance against material misstatement or loss managing the significant risks faced by the company.
+Whilst acknowledging their responsibility for the system of internal control, the directors are aware that such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable but not absolute assurance against material misstatement or loss.

+The board has established an ongoing process for identifying, evaluating and managing the significant risks faced by the company.
 This process has been fully in place throughout the year under review and up to the date of the signing of this Annual Report.